ElektraInitiative/libelektra/doc/tutorials/mount.md

 ```

 By entering `kdb info enum` in the commandline, we can find out how to use this plugin.
-It turns out that this plugin allows us to define a list of valid values for our keys via the meta value `check/enum`.
+It turns out that this plugin allows us to define a list of valid values for our keys via the metavalue `check/enum`.

 ```sh
 kdb setmeta user/example/enumtest/fruit check/enum "'apple', 'banana', 'grape'"